Fairness Index survey is live. Score your governance system in 5–8 minutes — contribute to the world’s first governance fairness dataset.

 Fairness Index V1

-The world's first empirical measurement of structural governance fairness.
+The world’s first empirical measurement of structural governance fairness.
 25-question validated instrument.
-Currently collecting responses globally.
+Survey active globally.
 Publication: June 2026.

 Take the survey now — open globally